-am a non-smoker and do not use nicotine products. sure causing surgical complications. .
-I understand the potential risk of second-l hand smoke am a smoker or use tobacco / nicotine products. king or use of nicotine products.
-I understand the risk of surgical complicat tions due to have smoked and stopped approximatelyefore risks from smoking in my system, if not enough t ago.
-I understand I may still have the time has lapsed. effects and
+I am a non-smoker and do not use nicotine products. exposure causing surgical complications.
+I understand the potential risk of second-hand smoke I am a smoker or use tobacco / nicotine products.
+I smoking or use of nicotine products. understand the risk of surgical complications due to I have smoked and stopped approximately therefore risks from smoking in my system, if not enough tire ago.
+I understand I may still have the effects and me has lapsed.